The official blog of the Lung Institute.

 Your doctor may prescribe medications to help manage the underlying cause of the disease, such as anti-inflammatories or anti-fibrotics.
 Some doctors may prescribe oxygen therapy to help you receive enough oxygen into your bloodstream.
 Because having enough blood oxygen is essential to a properly functioning body, oxygen therapy could help you improve your blood oxygen levels.
 In certain cases, some physicians may recommend a lung transplant.

 With advancements in medical technologies, more treatment options have become available to help promote healing within the lungs.
-Some people with interstitial lung disease have benefited from stem cell treatment at the Lung Institute.
-Because stem cells act as the body’s healing system, the body alerts these cells when they are needed.
+Some people with interstitial lung disease have benefited from cellular therapy at the Lung Institute.
+Because cells act as the body’s healing system, the body alerts these cells when they are needed.
 Then the body sends them to the place in the body that needs repair.
-However, stem cells are slow to react.
+However, cells are slow to react.
 In the body of someone with a chronic illness, they are even slower.
-The physicians at the Lung Institute realized this and developed a procedure to help stem cells do their job more efficiently.
+The physicians at the Lung Institute realized this and developed a procedure to help cells do their job more efficiently.

-How do I learn more about stem cell treatment for interstitial lung disease at the Lung Institute?
+How do I learn more about cellular therapy for interstitial lung disease at the Lung Institute?

 We hope that learning the interstitial lung disease facts help you feel more informed about your condition.
 We understand how challenging navigating life can be for someone with a chronic lung disease.
-If you’re ready to learn more about stem cell treatment options for people with chronic lung diseases at the Lung Institute, feel free to contact us today at (800) 729-3065 to speak with a patient coordinator.
+If you’re ready to learn more about cellular therapy options for people with chronic lung diseases at the Lung Institute, feel free to contact us today at (800) 729-3065 to speak with a patient coordinator.